 Estate planning isn’t just one area of law.
 In fact, things like wills, powers of attorney and trusts all fall under the umbrella of estate planning alongside inheritance tax planning and business continuity planning.

-The main objective of estate planning is to make sure, first and foremost, that all of your assets are divided in accordance with your wishes, and that your estate is treated the way that you want it to be after your death.
+The main objective of estate planning is to make sure that all of your assets are divided in accordance with your wishes.
+You want to ensure that your estate is treated the way that you want it to be after your death.

 However, many people also see estate planning as a method to maximise what they pass on.
 Due to this, estate planning is often done in conjunction with an independent financial adviser who, together with your lawyer, can structure your finances to make the most sense.